-The r.m.s value for the M2 constituent in all four stations (Fig. 1a) with different bottom coefficient are presented in the Table 1, Table 2 and Table 3.
-The predicted tide by the model for Five Island and Saint John Harbour have the highest and smallest error, respectively and the minimum mean and r.m.s error results from using a bottom roughness coefficient equal to 0.007.
+The r.m.s value for the M2 constituent at all four stations (Fig. 1a) with different bottom coefficient are presented in the Table 1, Table 2 and Table 3.
+The predicted tide by the model for Five Island and Saint John Harbour have the largest and smallest error, respectively, and the minimum mean and r.m.s error results from using a bottom roughness coefficient equal to 0.007.